Abraham Cornelius

-Abraham Cornelius is character appearing in American comic books published by Marvel Comics.
+Abraham Cornelius is a character appearing in American comic books published by Marvel Comics.
 He works as a scientist for Weapon X and was one of the people who played a part in the origin of Wolverine.

 Publication history

-He was first mentioned in Barry Windsor-Smith's eight page preview prequel chapter to the original "Weapon X" story arc in Marvel Comics Presents #72 but first appeared in Marvel Comics Presents #73 (March 1991).
+Cornelius was first mentioned in Barry Windsor-Smith's eight page preview prequel chapter to the original "Weapon X" story arc in Marvel Comics Presents #72.
+He first fully appeared in Marvel Comics Presents #73 (March 1991).

 Fictional character biography

 Abraham Cornelius, one of the senior scientists for Weapon X, is employed by Professor Andre Thorton and partnered with Carol Hines.
 Sometime after World War II, Logan is taken in by the project and Cornelius is assigned with perfecting a technique that bonds the indestructible alloy adamantium to human bone cells.
-Cornelius uses this to bond Logan's skeleton with adamantium, after which Logan is indoctrinated into the Weapon X assassin program.
+Cornelius uses this to bond Logan's skeleton with adamantium.
+Logan is later indoctrinated into the Weapon X assassin program.

-Years later, Cornelius and Japanese crime lord Matsu'o Tsurayaba resurrect the Russian super-soldier Omega Red.
-In order to stabilize his mutant power, Omega Red requires the Carbonadium Synthesizer, a device stolen by Team X decades earlier.
-Omega Red captures Wolverine, who knew the location of the Synthesizer, and several of Wolverine's teammates in the X-Men.
-Maverick is hired by former Team X liaison Arthur Barrington to prevent Omega Red from obtaining the device, and he tracks another former Team X member, Sabretooth, to Omega Red's location.
-With Maverick's help, the X-Men are able to defeat the villains.
-In the final confrontation between the Hand and Wolverine, Cornelius is apparently killed by Maverick.

 In the "Death of Wolverine" storyline, Abraham Cornelius resurfaces and places a bounty on Wolverine.
 Wolverine later tracks down Cornelius.
-After defeating Cornelius' latest experiment, Wolverine slashes the adamantium container before it can be infected with Cornelius' chemicals and is covered in adamantium.
-Wolverine then kills Cornelius before suffocating in the adamantium and dying.
+After defeating Cornelius' latest experiment, Wolverine slashes the adamantium container and is covered in adamantium.
+Wolverine kills Cornelius, but suffocates in the adamantium and dies shortly afterward.

-Other versions

-An alternate universe variant of Abraham Cornelius from Earth-1610 appears in the Ultimate Marvel imprint.
-This version is the head of Weapon X and gave Lady Deathstrike, Beast, and Wolverine their powers.